July 26, 2016

 Company

-Step 1: Draw the Illustration
+Step 1: Draw the picture

-For this example video, I take a white DIN A4 sheet of paper and draw my graphic for the video on it.
+For this example video, I take a white A4 sheet of paper and draw my graphic for the video on it.
 This image will later serve as the stage.

 Here is my drawing: